-Transactional sex risk and STI among HIV-infected female sex workers and HIV-infected male clients of FSWs in India
+Transactional sex risk and STI among HIV-infected female sex workers and HIV-infected male clients of FSWs in India (HTML)

 Raj,Anita; Saggurti,Niranjan; Cheng,Debbie M.; Dasgupta,Anindita; Bridden,Carly; Pardeshi,Manoj; Samet,Jeffrey H.